Shepherding Materials

 Swift and beautiful for Thee,

-3. Take my voice, and let me sing
+Swift and beautiful for Thee. - Take my voice, and let me sing

 Always, only, for my King;